thesteve0/opendataids/README.md

-# Project to get metadata on all OpenData images
+# Project to make a bounding box on all OpenData "events"

 This project was not finished